ANALYSIS-EUphoria! Poland election surprise spurs investor hope

 OBSTRUCTING THE VIEW

-Tusk will not instantly unlock the 35 billion euros in post-pandemic grants and loans that Brussels froze in May 2021 due to concerns about political influence of top judges.
+Tusk will not instantly unlock the 35 billion euros in post-pandemic grants and loans that Brussels froze in May 2021 due to concerns about political influence over top judges.

-Duda has referred the issue at the heart of that row to a constitutional tribunal in Poland.
+Duda has referred the issue at the heart of that row to Poland'sConstitutional Tribunal in Poland.
 But like all the country's institutions with a PiS leaning, it could be "quite obstructive", abrdn portfolio manager Viktor Szabo said.

 The other big question he and others have is what now happens to the big spending promises that both Tusk's coalition and the PiS had campaigned on.